-Below $\sim 25$~MHz, an other strong peak is detected at $\sim 23.93$~hours.
-This corresponds to both the sideral period for Jupiter to be visible in the sky and the sideral day $T_\mathrm{day}$.
-The former periodicity only affects the jovian auroral radio emissions (usually seen $< 25$~MHz, due to Jupiter magnetic field topology connected to the magnetic field lines producing these emissions) as they can be observed almost each time Jupiter is visible in the sky, while Io-induced emission are visible only if Io is in quadrature.
-The latter affects the background radio signal visibility, most probably the RFI still visible in the V/I data, which are also only visible $\le 20$~MHz (see Figure \ref{fig:dynamic_spectrum}), since this periodicity is only detected at low frequency.
-An harmonic of this peak is also visible at T$_\mathrm{D/2}$.
+Below $\sim 25$~MHz, {another} strong peak is detected at $\sim 23.93$~hours.
+This corresponds to $T_\mathrm{day}$, which is both the sidereal period for Jupiter to be visible in the sky and the sidereal day.
+The former periodicity only affects the Jovian auroral radio emissions (usually seen at $< 25$~MHz, due to Jupiter magnetic-field topology connected to the magnetic-field lines producing these emissions) as they can be observed almost every time Jupiter is visible in the sky, while Io-induced emission{s} are visible only if Io is in quadrature.
+The latter affects the background radio signal visibility --the RFI is most probably still visible in the V/I data-- which {is} also only visible at $\le 20$~MHz (see Figure \ref{fig:dynamic_spectrum}), since this periodicity is only detected at low {frequencies}. {A} harmonic of this peak is also visible at T$_\mathrm{D/2}$.